elgw/deconwolf/doc/dw.md

   I-divergence is shown.

 **\--psigma s**
 : Pre-process the image and the PSF by convolving it by a 3-D isotropic Gaussian with sigma=s.
-This acts as a low pass filter.
+The Anscombe transform is applied before the filtering, and inverted afterwards. $s=0$ means that this feature is disabled which is the default.
+Note that that less noise allows more iterations before.

-Have been found useful for very noisy image.
+Example: For the microtubules image $s=0.7$ and 150 iterations was found to produce the lowest MSE compared to the ground truth image.

 **\--noplan**
 : disable FFTW3 planning.
 This means that FFTW3 uses the default plan